 Why opt for a cold, wet tent, crammed-in alongside thousands of others when you can return to your own luxurious American motorhome and, upon shutting the door, leave the Glasto madness behind you and relax into how Glastonbury Festival life really should be?!

-For Glastonbury 2016 we are working with a specialist hospitality provider so we will ensure you have the most amazing experience while staying in our motorhomes, whether you’re looking for some extra comfort and privacy with your other half or heading to Somerset with a group of friends and want a central base with its own security just 400m from the Glastonbury site.
+We will ensure you have the most amazing Glastonbury experience while staying in our motorhomes, whether you’re looking for some extra comfort and privacy with your other half or heading to Somerset with a group of friends and want a central base with its own security just 400m from the Glastonbury site.

 There’s no need for an RV licence either as the vehicles are delivered to the site by our team so, upon arriving, all you need to do is find your vehicle and unwind!